carpentries-incubator/workflows-nextflow/episodes/08-configuration.md

 > ## Define a software requirement in the configuration file using conda
 >
-> Create a config file for the Nextflow script `configuration_fastp.nf`.
+> Create a config file for the Nextflow script `configure_fastp.nf`.
-> Add a conda directive for the process name `FASTP` that includes the bioconda package `fastp`.
+> Add a conda directive for the process name `FASTP` that includes the bioconda package `fastp`, version 0.23.0.
 >
->  Run the Nextflow script `configuration_fastp.nf` with the configuration file using the `-c` option.
+>  Run the Nextflow script `configure_fastp.nf` with the configuration file using the `-c` option.
 >
 > ~~~
-> // configuration_fastp.nf
+> // configure_fastp.nf
-> nextflow.enable.dsl=2
+> nextflow.enable.dsl = 2
 >
 > params.input = "data/yeast/reads/ref1_1.fq.gz"
 >